websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-remote-leader-data-center.md

 ```
 ### Configure the Remote Liferay DXP Cluster Node

-The remote Liferay DXP node talks with the REMOTE mode Elasticsearch server.
-Even though they're both called _remote_, they're co-located in this setup.
+One of the Liferay DXP nodes in this setup is configure to read and write to/from the leader/remote Elasticsearch server.

-Configure the Liferay Connector to Elasticsearch X [6 or 7], by providing a configuration file in the `Liferay Home/osgi/configs` folder.
-If using Elasticsearch 7, name it
+Configure the Liferay Connector to Elasticsearch 7 by providing a configuration file in the `Liferay Home/osgi/configs` folder.
+Name it

 ```bash
 com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config